Build an Enviro Wooden Balsawood Surfboard with Mark Riley at Miranda

 - Old clothes because you may get glue or dust on them

 - Purchase a Balsa surfboard shaping set or kit $400 - $750 (this is subject to change)

 ‘I have been building balsawood surfboards since 1996.
 I have been importing balsa from Ecuador and Papua New Guinea for over 20 years.
-I send boards all over the world and they are seen in the surf and in restaurants, offices and showrooms.
+I send boards all over the world and can be seen in the surf, in restaurants, offices and showrooms.
 I am very meticulous with the finish and am a perfectionist when building wood boards.
-I care about the environment and want to change the physic of a mass produced toxic board buying communities to a hand made custom long lasting wood board community by teaching how to build a sustainable balsawood surfboard one board at a time.’
+I care about the environment and want to change the physic of mass produced toxic board buying communities to a hand made custom long lasting wood board community by teaching how to build a sustainable balsawood surfboard one board at a time.’
 Mark